Materials we use to build your chairs.

 We use 2" long SS screws to fasten all boards as the longer length provides for increased strength between connections and less flexing of the joint.

-Spraying paint and primer allows the crevices between boards to receive a continuous thickness of material.
+Spraying paint allows the crevices between boards to receive a continuous thickness of material.
 We use all Benjamin Moore products on our patio furniture.

-We spray primer onto each board before assembly to make sure that every piece is fully guarded against the elements.
-We apply 2 coats of paint on top of the primer and you can also order a 3rd coat of paint for extra protection.
+We apply 2 coats of paint, and you can also order a 3rd coat of paint for extra protection.